 This concern could be a result of a misreading of the bills.
 The bills do not change current law regarding the use of chemical sprays by private investigators (or anyone else) when defending themselves.
 Therefore, the bills do not increase the risk to private investigators or any person lawfully using a chemical spray such as pepper spray for the purpose of defense.
-There was a concern that the definition of a "harmful electronic or electromagnetic device" contained in House Bill 4513 could be applied to electro-muscular disruption technology devices (EMDs).
+There was a concern that the definition of a

+"harmful electronic or electromagnetic device" contained in House Bill 4513 could be applied to electro-muscular disruption technology devices (EMDs).
 Legislation last year authorized possession and reasonable use of EMDs (which would include Tazers) for certain professionals, including private investigators.
-House Bill 4514 was amended on the House floor so that it would be clear that devices meeting the definition of an EMD would not be considered to violate the prohibition of using an E-bomb.
+House Bill 4514 was amended in committee to incorporate some of the language from last year's legislation so that it would be clear that devices meeting the definition of an EMD would not be considered to violate the prohibition of using an E-bomb